 Secure the bike to the standby pushing up the yellow handle on the left-hand side of the stand.
 Hold the handle in place for a few seconds to secure it.
 If you find the front lock does not work, please try another stand.

 Then push down on the lock lever on the back wheel to end your ride and lock the bike.

-Note: When the bike is properly locked, you'll hear the bike chime and you'll get confirmation of the end of the ride in your app.
+Listen for the chime.
+When the bike is properly locked, you'll hear the bike chime and you'll get confirmation of the end of the ride in your app.

 What happens if the cycle hire station is already full when I arrive?

 If you arrive at the cycle hire station and it's full, please park your bike neatly alongside the other bikes, as close to the stand as you can, so the bike isn't obstructing any access areas or pavement.
-Then push down on the lock to close.
-When the bike is locked, you'll hear the bike chime; this confirms the end of the ride in your app.
-If you lock your bike outside the vicinity of a cycle hire station, a £5 out of station fee will apply.

 Staying safe while cycling

 We want you to enjoy using Bee Network Cycle Hire.
 There are some important things you can do to make sure your ride is safe and smooth.